It4innovations/hyperqueue/docs/deployment.md

 ### Worker's Time limit

- When a worker is started in PBS or SLURM, it automatically gets the time limit from the outer system and propages it into HQ scheduler.
+ When a worker is started in PBS or SLURM, it automatically gets the time limit from the outer system and propagates it into HQ scheduler.
 If you want to set time limit for workers outside of PBS or SLURM (or you want to override the detected settings), then there is an option ``--time-limit=DURATION`` (e.g.
  ``hq worker start --time-limit=2h``).
 If time limit is reached, the worker is